joonaspessi/AdventOfCode2021/README.md

 - Vector implementation did not scale at all for part two.
 - Changed to Hashmap based implementation where key was fish age and value count of the fish.
 In the end I can just iterate hasmap keys and accumulate fish count from the values.
 - Debugged a while for a problem where rust runtime panicked.
 Turned out that there was overflow when calculating final result for the part02.
 Chagned count to u64 which worked out.
-- Solution was quite elegant and really simple after changing to the Hashmap based implementation
+- Solution was quite elegant and really simple after changing to the Hashmap based implementation.
+- Finally refactored also part01 to use Hashmap and refactored them to use common solver.